nathanmarz/storm/external/storm-kafka/README.md

 > were not modified, otherwise the spout will not be able to read its previous consumer state information (i.e. the
 > offsets) from ZooKeeper -- which may lead to unexpected behavior and/or to data loss, depending on your use case.

+This means that when a topology has run once the setting `KafkaConfig.startOffsetTime` will not have an effect for subsequent runs of the topology because now the topology will rely on the consumer state information (offsets) in ZooKeeper to determine from where it should begin (more precisely: resume) reading.
-If you want to force the spout to ignore any consumer state information (offsets) stored in ZooKeeper, then you should set the the parameter `KafkaConfig.ignoreZkOffsets` to `true`.
-If `true`, the spout will begin reading from the offset defined by `KafkaConfig.startOffsetTime` as described above.
+If you want to force the spout to ignore any consumer state information stored in ZooKeeper, then you should set the the parameter `KafkaConfig.ignoreZkOffsets` to `true`.
+If `true`, the spout will always begin reading from the offset defined by `KafkaConfig.startOffsetTime` as described above.

 ## Using storm-kafka with different versions of Scala